 So, your characters have to talk and behave like your target audience in order for people watching to go “yeah, that’s me.”
 Of course you can get that with real actors, but it’s far easier with cartoon videos.
 If you already know who your customers are, you can talk to them through an animated character built from the ground up with their same traits.
 The same goes for the problems they face.

 Additionally, the flexibility in animation makes it possible to exaggerate feelings and put a bigger emphasis on how they can show their feelings.
 You can make a character fly with joy or be overcome by a problem just before your product swoops in to save the day.
 The best part is that you can work on those emotions in detail and with total control, something that’s extremely hard when working with real actors.

-On the contrary, cartoon videos can take place anywhere you want, underlining the emotional journey you need to make your point.
+On the contrary, marketing cartoon videos can take place anywhere you want, underlining the emotional journey you need to make your point.
 Perhaps you want your story to begin in a dark and dangerous cave before your product enters the scene to bring the characters to a bright and safe spot.
 Animation can pull this off easily and at a lower cost.

 But you should remember, animation is just a way to tell a story which can be a fairy tale, a psychological thriller or an emotional journey for the whole family.
 With Disney, Pixar and the Simpsons as prime examples, believing cartoons only cater to a young audience is understating their power.

 Besides, we’ve already established that flexibility is one of the biggest assets when working with cartoon videos.
 And you can certainly bend cartoon marketing videos to fit your brand’s overall tone and make them more emotionally on-point to boost their humanization and engagement potential.